rebeccaf1918/Programming-for-DA/README.md

 Student ID G00425652

 # Introduction
-This repository contains my pands project for the Programming for Data Analysis module which forms part of the ATU Galway HDIP in Data Analytics.
+This repository contains my project for the Programming for Data Analysis module which forms part of the ATU Galway HDIP in Data Analytics.
 This repository contains a Jupyter notebook on the research I conducted on a real world phenomenon, an investigation into each of the variables, an exploration of their relationships iwth each other, a simulated data set of the variables and a summary of my findings.